mscheltienne/nmod-wiki/doc/guidelines_tms.rst

 Delivering a pulse
 ~~~~~~~~~~~~~~~~~~

-The pulse delviery will yield an audible click, which gets louder the higher the pulse
+The pulse delivery will yield an audible click, which gets louder the higher the pulse
 intensity.